babeheim/wealth-mortality-pimbwe/readme.md

 In R, set the working directory to that containing this readme file.
 For example, on a Mac or Linux machine, you might say

 ```
-    setwd('~/Desktop/wealth-survival')
+    setwd('~/Desktop/wealth-mortality-pimbwe')
 ```

-if the folder containing the project is named 'wealth-survival' and on your Desktop.
+if the folder containing the project is named 'wealth-mortality-pimbwe' and on your Desktop.
 You can tell if you are in the right place by typing in `dir()` and seeing the folders 'code' and 'inputs' and this readme.txt file.
-The analysis takes as input one files:
+The analysis takes as input one file:

 - 'original_data.csv' - child survival outcome table from the Tanzanian Pimbwe